perezite/Portfolio/README.md

 🔗 [Product Landing Page](https://www.identitas.ch/produkte/tierverkehrsdatenbank-tvd)

-The 'Tierverkehrsdatenbank' (TVD) is the central Swiss animal traffic database for animal based food safety and disease control in Switzerland.
-The system is developed an maintained by [Identitas AG](https://www.identitas.ch/) on behalf of the Swiss government.
+The *Tierverkehrsdatenbank* (TVD) is the central Swiss animal traffic database for animal based food safety and disease control in Switzerland.
+The system is developed and maintained by [Identitas AG](https://www.identitas.ch/) on behalf of the Swiss government.

-Farmers can use a web app to register different events in their livestock like animals leaving or arriving at their farm, birth or death of animals as well as various other events.
+Farmers can use a web app to register different events in their livestock like animals arriving or leaving at their farm, birth or death of animals as well as various other events.
 This data can be used for disease control in the case of an animal disease outbreak and is also used to ensure meat food safety in Switzerland.
 Registering at the TVD is mandatory for Swiss farmers keeping cattle, pigs, sheep and goats.

 ### My contribution to the project
-💡 Migrate the old and outdated Silverlight frontend to a fully web based frontend using **ASP.NET MVC**, **HTML**, **CSS**, **JavaScript** and **jQuery**.
+💡 Migrate the old and outdated Microsoft Silverlight frontend to a fully web based frontend using **ASP.NET MVC**, **HTML**, **CSS**, **JavaScript** and **jQuery**.

 ### Project details
 👷 Team size: ~8 people